Altoros/power-bosh-jumpbox-bootstrap/README.md

 ## Setup VMs

-Playbooks are intended to be run on virtual machines powering Ubuntu 14.04 with ppc64el arch.
+Playbooks are intended to be run on virtual machines powering Ubuntu 14.04 with ppc64el arch, this VMs should have python 2.5+ to be installed.

-We recommend using a separate VM as a jumpbox and 2 separate VMs for bulding stemcell and binaries.
+We recommend using a separate VM as a jumpbox and 2 separate VMs for bulding stemcell and binaries, still you can build everything you need on a single VM using `all-in-one`.

 ## Provision jumpbox VM